James Reddy Clendon: US Consul

-On 12 October 1838, Clendon was appointed the United States Consul in New Zealand.
+On 12 October 1838, Clendon was appointed the United States Consul in New Zealand resident in Bay of Islands.
 As a result, he gained most of the trade with American whaling and trading ships visiting the Bay of Islands.
 He remained the consul until April 1841.
 Despite representing the U.S., he assisted Captain William Hobson in negotiating the recognition of British sovereignty over New Zealand and was a witness to the signing of the Treaty of Waitangi in February 1840.
 Felton Mathew, the Surveyor-General, selected Clendon's Okiato property as the most suitable location in the Bay of Islands to establish the capital of the colony.
 Clendon wanted 23,000 pounds for the 1.24 km² of land, the house, two small cottages, a large store and other buildings but eventually agreed to accept 15,000 pounds.
 However he received only 2,250 pounds in cash and 10000 acre of land south of Auckland.
 The suburb of Clendon Park in Manukau City is named after him.